 You will be prepared to act as your school's education resource person in the topic of your DataStreme course.
 By successfully completing a DataStreme course, you will:

-All participants are enrolled in a 3 semester-hour graduate course through the State University of New York College at Brockport.
+All participants are enrolled in a 3 semester-hour graduate course through the California University of Pennsylvania.
 Credit is awarded upon successful completion of course requirements the same semester as the course is taken.

 The goal of DataStreme is to empower Resource Teachers with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
 As a Resource Teacher, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.